Anacamptis pyramidalis: Habitat and distribution

 Anacamptis pyramidalis requires a sunny spot on diverse soils: loamy or clay.
 It can even grow on very alkaline soil.
 It can be found on meadows, in grassland, sand dunes, maquis as well as dry and well exposed slopes, at an altitude of 0–1600 m above sea level.

-In the UK, Anacamptis pyramidalis is one of the most successful orchid species on roadside verges, and colonises other disturbed habitats like airfields, quarries and reservoirs.
+In the UK, Anacamptis pyramidalis is a very successful coloniser of disturbed soil, and can grow in a wide variety of locations, including road verges, reservoirs, quarries and airfields.

 This orchid is native to southwestern Eurasia, from western Europe through the Mediterranean region eastwards to Iran.
 In Germany, it is rare and was declared Orchid of the Year in 1990 to heighten awareness of this plant.

 This orchid is especially common on the Isle of Wight in the South of England, and was designated the county plant in 2008.
 On the Isle of Wight, it favours growth in chalky or sandstone-rich soil, and thus can easily be found on the Downland and cliffs to the west and south of the island.